-- 10. Paragraph 3 provides that the MA must be satisfied that he knows the identity of each controller of the institution.
+- 9. Paragraph 3 provides that the MA must be satisfied that he knows the identity of each controller of the institution.
 If necessary, the MA will seek the assistance of the home supervisor of an institution incorporated outside Hong Kong in order to obtain this information.
-"Controller" is defined in section 2 of the Ordinance and includes - - indirect controller a person in accordance with whose directions or instructions, the directors of the institution or of another company of which it is a subsidiary are accustomed to act; - (b) minority shareholder controller a person who either alone or with associates controls 10% or more, but not more than 50%, of the voting rights of the institution or of another company of which it is a subsidiary; and - (c) majority shareholder controller a person who either alone or with associates controls over 50% of the voting rights of the institution or of another company of which it is a subsidiary.
+"Controller" is defined in section 2 of the Ordinance and includes - - indirect controller a person in accordance with whose directions or instructions, the directors of the institution or of another company of which it is a subsidiary are accustomed to act; - (b) minority shareholder controller any person who either alone or with any associate or associates, is entitled to exercise, or control the exercise of, 10% or more, but not more than 50% of the voting power at any general meeting of the company or of another company of which it is a subsidiary; and - (c) majority shareholder controller any person who, either alone or with any associate or associates, is entitled to exercise, or control the exercise of, more than 50% of the voting power at any general meeting of the company or of another company of which it is a subsidiary.